Theories and Techniques

 The person-centred approach has a very positive and optimistic view of human nature.
 The philosophy is that people are essentially good and that ultimately the individual knows what is right for them, this is the essential ingredient of successful person centred therapy.
 Together we explore every aspect of the problem or issue and will generally find outcomes or viewpoints that were previously unknown.
 I can then support you to make changes derived from new insights.
-PCT is our starting point and the theory I most commonly draw upon.
+PCT is at the core of my practice.

 In this approach we focus on ways to help improve an individual’s self-image or self-actualization – the things that make them feel worthwhile.
 It is grounded in the belief that people are innately good but may have lost touch with their potential.